coinables/joinstr/README.md

 2. Create a NIP to support sharing a random secret betwen clients and relay for a round.
 3. Break UTXOs in pool denominations before coinjoin if amount exceeds pool denomination by more than 50000 sats.
 5. Do not allow registering different types of inputs for a round.
+6. Store events locally for a few hours and delete them from relays later.
-6. Create an Android app.
+7. Create an Android app.

 Do not use this script for mainnet as there are several bugs in the code and lot of scope for improvement.